PRESSURE or no pressure, relegation battle or title tilt, there are certain basics you need to achieve to win games of football.

 If at this stage of the season you get beat by an even more empathic scoreline than this, then it is hard to come back.

-Saints do still have a chance but the margin for error now is thinner than ever and also relies so heavily on the results of other teams.
+Saints do still have a chance but the margin for error now is thinner than ever and also relies so heavily on the results

 But if Saints can't win three out of their next four then they can't expect to stay up.